Injuries reported after crash in Miami County

 TRENDING STORIES:

-- Homeowner accused of arson in Piqua house fire, explosion found competent to stand trial
+- Village police chief fired after claiming to visit schools on behalf of ICE

-The dispatcher added that injuries have been reported, but it is unclear how serious they are.
+The dispatcher said injuries have been reported, but it is unclear how many or how severe they are.

 News Center 7 is working to learn more and will continue to follow this story.